zecktos/promptbattle-app/README.md

 1. Install the dependencies via `npm install`
 2. Configure your txt2img APIs!
 Create an `.env` File and add the necessary environment variables, e.g.
-   - for DALL-E you would need to set OPENAI_API_KEY (given that you have an OpenAI Account) and possibly also your OPENAI_ORG_ID
+   - for DALL-E you would need to set OPENAI_API_KEY (given that you have an OpenAI Account) and possibly also your OPENAI_ORG_ID.
+You can generate your DALL-E API key here: https://platform.openai.com/account/api-keys
    - for Stable Diffusion you would need to set SD_API_URL (given that you host your own SD API, more info how to do that below)

 ## (Optional) Hosting your own Stable Diffusion API with automatic111